-This post describes the upcoming new Story List page that will replace the Long-term Planning page in late August or September 2022.
+This post describes the new Story List page that has replaced the Long-term Planning page in September 2022.
 You can find an overview of our ongoing relaunch activities, which will lead to a complete redesign of the user interface, in this blog post.

 The new Story List is the next step of the complete overhaul of Desk-Net’s user interface.

 This post describes the new features and gives an outlook on some additional improvements that will be implemented within a few weeks.

 We changed the name of the page from Long-term Planning to Story List to reflect the fact that many more users will benefit from this page.